 If one person in your family is giving up an employment position or moving away from family and friends to support the other partner in their career ambitions, special consideration needs to be made to ensure the move is positive for the entire family.
 You can help your spouse move by understanding what they need and how the move can benefit them.

 When told they're moving, small children often feel scared, uncertain and a sense that their world is collapsing.
 In fact, because a child's home is their world, a world they associate with family, love, and safety, the thought of it no longer existing can be quite frightening.

 For older children and teens, the fear of leaving friends, teachers, a school they know and a familiar routine can be equally hard.
 For both young children and teens who are moving, there are some things you can do to help them adjust to the move a little more smoothly.

 Getting Kids Ready for the Move

-Moving can be tough for children and teens; its quite normal for them to feel like they don't have any control and that they were never part of this big decision.
-So to ensure your children and teens feel like they're involved and part of this big life-changing event, try the following tips and tricks.
+Moving can be tough for children and teens; it's quite normal for them to feel like they don't have any control and that they were never part of this big decision.
+So ensure your children and teens feel like they're involved and part of this big life-changing event.

 Help Children Understand What They're Feeling